-German historians et al. sign a declaration noting Stalin's direct involvement in the start of World War II
+German historians et al. sign a declaration noting Stalin's direct involvement in the start of World War IIHistorians in the News

 The declaration is an appeal to Europe to not forget, while celebrating the 20th anniversary of the fall of the Iron Curtain, the circumstances in which the continent was originally divided seventy years ago.